hershel/hershel/docs/reply.md

 # Reply

-A reply is an object that will be created in iterne by Hershel and will allow you to send a reply message in the same channel as the received message.
+A reply is an object that will be created in intern by Hershel and will allow you to send a reply message in the same channel as the received message.

 Reply inherits all the properties of [`discord.RichEmbed`](https://discord.js.org/#/docs/main/stable/class/RichEmbed).